 - Software Localization: Localization of software or content management systems is usually charged on an hourly basis or at a fixed price for the project.

-With such an important issue such as translation, the scope of the projects vary, which in turn varies the cost.
+With such an important issue as translation, the scope of projects can vary, which in turn varies the cost.
 LinguaLinx strives to provide the highest quality translations at the most competitive pricing in the industry.

 If you need a partner for your next translation project, click on the link below to get a free quote.